kncs/string-alternative/README.md

 // I found 3 results matching with you research !
 // I found 4 results matching with you research !
 // I found 5 results matching with you research !
-// I found 6 results matching with you research !
-// I found 7 results matching with you research !
-// I found 8 results matching with you research !
-// I found 9 results matching with you research !
-// I found 10 results matching with you research !
 ```

 # Motivation